eawag-surface-waters-research/datalakes-react/README.md

 # Datalakes Website

 React-App for searching, visualising and downloading data on Swiss lakes.
-Consists of a Web GIS for comparing raster and point datasets, Data Portal for selecting products and extensive options for graphing and downloading the products.
+Consists of a Web GIS for comparing raster, vector and point datasets, a Data Portal for selecting products and extensive options for graphing and downloading the products.

 Datalakes is a collaboration between a number of Swiss institutions to facilitate the visualisation and dissemination of reproducable datasets for Swiss lakes.